About

 Pre-defined uniforms

-Fragment has many pre-defined uniforms which can be used to access different informations.
+Fragment has many pre-defined uniforms (global variables) which can be used in the code editor to access different informations.

 Here is a list of Fragment pre-defined uniforms